UPDATED: 6:10 a.m., Jan. 18, 2021 :

-Today we honor Dr. Martin Luther King, Jr. with this federal holiday that lands on the third January every month.
-Martin Luther King Jr. Day was signed into law in 1983, opposed by Republican senators like John McCain, and went into effect in 1986.
-However, the day wasn’t observed in all 50 states until 2000.
+Today we honor Dr. Martin Luther King, Jr. with this federal holiday that lands on the third January every year.
+Martin Luther King Jr. Day was signed into law in 1983, when it was opposed by Republican senators like John McCain.
+It ultimately and went into effect in 1986.
+However, the day wasn’t observed in all 50 states until the year 2000.

 There is still much more work to move Dr. King’s legacy forward.
 He famously said in 1967, “But tragically and unfortunately, there is another America.
 This other America has a daily ugliness about it that constantly transforms the ebullience of hope into the fatigue of despair.
 In this America millions of work-starved men walk the streets daily in search for jobs that do not exist.
 In this America millions of people find themselves living in rat-infested, vermin-filled slums.
 In this America people are poor by the millions.
 They find themselves perishing on a lonely island of poverty in the midst of a vast ocean of material prosperity.”

 Decades later, not much has changed.
 John Light for the Bill Moyers Report wrote, “Take a look at these charts about American poverty from King’s day through today using data from the U.S. Census Bureau,” Light said reflecting in 2013 on King’s analysis conditions in 1967.
 “When King delivered his Two Americas speech, a household in the top five percent income bracket was at least six times wealthier than a household in the bottom twenty percent.
 Since the late 1960s, the rich have been growing wealthier far more quickly than the poor.”

 A 2017 Washington Post report on Federal Reserve data found that Black families and Latino families made significant economic progress from 2013 to 2016, compared to other demographic groups during that three-year period.
 However, that didn’t mean that minorities closed the wealth gap.